 “We should want to improve.”

-There was also discussion about “fire fighting” (this was tough for our translator) and they described situations where they “solve” the same problem “over and over.”
+We also discussed “fire fighting” (this was difficult for our translator), and they described situations where they “solve” the same problem “over and over.”

 Again, that sounds very familiar.